marcusgreen/moodle-qtype_gapfill/README.txt

 Version 1.3 toggle regex for plain string compare.
-Useful for maths, html and programming language questions Version 1.4 added support for touch devices such as Apple iOS phones and tablets (iPhone/iPad) and Android devices Version 1.5 added support for gaps that are marked correct if left empty using !!, and fixedgapsize
+Useful for maths, html and programming language questions Version 1.4 added support for touch devices such as Apple iOS phones and tablets (iPhone/iPad) and Android devices Version 1.5 added support for gaps that are marked correct if left empty using !!, and fixedgapsize Version 1.6 added display of the correct answer next to gaps with wrong answers entered